vvaltchev/mylang/README.md

 #### `ord(string)`
 Return the numeric value of the given 1-char string.
-Note: in MyLang chars are 8-bit wide and there's no Unicode support, because this is a small educational project.
+Note: in MyLang chars are 8-bit wide and there's no Unicode support, to keep this educational project smaller and simpler.

 #### `chr(num)`
 Return a 1-char string containing the string representation of the given number in the range [0, 255].
-Note: in MyLang chars are 8-bit wide and there's no Unicode support, because this is a small educational project.
+Note: in MyLang chars are 8-bit wide and there's no Unicode support, to keep this educational project smaller and simpler.

 #### `splitlines(string)`
 Split the given string, line by line.
 Returns an array.
 It's different